PearlMarketing/the-good-brow/src/components/sections/Policies/index.md

 If you do not show up for your appointment (no show), you will be charged 100% of the full service price of all appointments booked.

-I respect your time, please respect mine.
-Thank you!